-AH!-What should follow slips from my reflection;
+Ah!-What should follow slips from my reflection;

 Whatever follows ne'ertheless may be

-As à-propos of Hope or Retrospection,
+As à propos of hope or retrospection,

-As though the lurking thought had followed free.
+As though the lurking thought had follow'd free.

-All present life is but an Interjection,
+All present life is but an interjection,

-An "Oh!" or "Ah!" of Joy or Misery,
+An 'Oh!' or 'Ah!' of joy or misery,

-Or a "Ha! ha!" or "Bah!"-a yawn, or "Pooh!"
+Or a 'Ha! ha!' or 'Bah!'-a yawn, or 'Pooh!'

 Of which perhaps the latter is most true.

-But, more or less, the whole's a Syncopé
+But, more or less, the whole 's a syncope

-Or a Singultus-emblems of Emotion,
+Or a singultus-emblems of emotion,

-The grand Antithesis to great Ennui,
+The grand antithesis to great ennui,

-Wherewith we break our bubbles on the Ocean-
+Wherewith we break our bubbles on the ocean,-

-That Watery Outline of Eternity,
+That watery outline of eternity,

-Or miniature, at least, as is my notion-
+Or miniature at least, as is my notion,

-Which ministers unto the Soul's delight,
+Which ministers unto the soul's delight,

-In seeing matters which are out of sight.[733]
+In seeing matters which are out of sight.

-But all are better than the sigh suppressed,
+But all are better than the sigh supprest,

 Corroding in the cavern of the heart,

-Making the countenance a masque of rest^[NI]
+Making the countenance a masque of rest,

-And turning Human Nature to an art.
+And turning human nature to an art.

 Few men dare show their thoughts of worst or best;

 Dissimulation always sets apart

-A corner for herself; and, therefore, Fiction
+A corner for herself; and therefore fiction

+Is that which passes with least contradiction.

 Ah! who can tell?
-Or rather, who can not Remember, without telling, Passion's errors?
-The drainer of Oblivion, even the sot, Hath got blue devils for his morning mirrors: What though on Lethe's stream he seem to float, He cannot sink his tremours or his terrors; The ruby glass that shakes within his hand Leaves a sad sediment of Time's worst sand.
+Or rather, who can not Remember, without telling, passion's errors?
+The drainer of oblivion, even the sot, Hath got blue devils for his morning mirrors: What though on Lethe's stream he seem to float, He cannot sink his tremors or his terrors; The ruby glass that shakes within his hand Leaves a sad sediment of Time's worst sand.

-And as for Love-O Love!-We will proceed:-
+And as for love-O love!-We will proceed.

 The Lady Adeline Amundeville,

 A pretty name as one would wish to read,

 Must perch harmonious on my tuneful quill.

-There's Music in the sighing of a reed;
+There's music in the sighing of a reed;

-There's Music in the gushing of a rill;
+There's music in the gushing of a rill;

-There's Music in all things, if men had ears:
+There's music in all things, if men had ears:

-Their Earth is but an echo of the Spheres.
+Their earth is but an echo of the spheres.

-The Lady Adeline, Right Honourable,
+The Lady Adeline, right honourable;

-And honoured, ran a risk of growing less so;
+And honour'd, ran a risk of growing less so;

 For few of the soft sex are very stable

-In their resolves-alas! that I should say so;
+In their resolves-alas! that I should say so!

 They differ as wine differs from its label,

 When once decanted;-I presume to guess so,

 But will not swear: yet both upon occasion,

 Till old, may undergo adulteration.

 But Adeline was of the purest vintage,

 The unmingled essence of the grape; and yet

-Bright as a new napoleon from its mintage,
+Bright as a new Napoleon from its mintage,

 Or glorious as a diamond richly set;

 A page where Time should hesitate to print age,

-And for which Nature might forego her debt-[NJ]
+And for which Nature might forego her debt-

-Sole creditor whose process doth involve in't
+Sole creditor whose process doth involve in 't

-The luck of finding everybody solvent.
+The luck of finding every body solvent.

-O Death! thou dunnest of all duns! thou daily Knockest at doors, at first with modest tap, Like a meek tradesman when approaching palely Some splendid debtor he would take by sap: But oft denied, as Patience 'gins to fail, he Advances with exasperated rap, And (if let in) insists, in terms unhandsome, On ready money, or "a draft on Ransom."[734]
+O Death! thou dunnest of all duns! thou daily Knockest at doors, at first with modest tap, Like a meek tradesman when, approaching palely, Some splendid debtor he would take by sap: But oft denied, as patience 'gins to fail, he Advances with exasperated rap, And (if let in) insists, in terms unhandsome, On ready money, or 'a draft on Ransom.'

-Whate'er thou takest, spare awhile poor Beauty!
+Whate'er thou takest, spare a while poor Beauty!
 She is so rare, and thou hast so much prey.
-What though she now and then may slip from duty, The more's the reason why you ought to stay; Gaunt Gourmand! with whole nations for your booty,-[NK] You should be civil in a modest way: Suppress, then, some slight feminine diseases, And take as many heroes as Heaven pleases.
+What though she now and then may slip from duty, The more 's the reason why you ought to stay.
+Gaunt Gourmand! with whole nations for your booty, You should be civil in a modest way: Suppress, then, some slight feminine diseases, And take as many heroes as Heaven pleases.